MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-subgoals.md

 ## Create subgoals that roll up to the goal

 You can also create *rollup* subgoals, whose values automatically aggregate up to a parent goal.
 These aggregations recalculate anytime the subgoal values change, and capture the history.
-Rollups are a great way to keep a parent goal up to date without having it backed by a report connection.
+Rollups are a great way to keep a parent goal up to date without being backed by a report connection.
 Rollups work when subgoals are manual or connected, so you can always roll up whatever the current value is, regardless of where it's coming from.

 ### Get started creating rollups